Khaleda Zia: Eviction from the cantonment house

-Boycotting 2014 election
+Boycotting the 2014 election

 Zia's party took a stance on not participating in the 2014 Bangladeshi general election unless it was administered under a nonpartisan caretaker government, but the then Prime Minister Sheikh Hasina rejected the demand.
 The Bangladesh Awami League, led by Hasina, won the election in 232 seats (out of 300).
 The official counts from Dhaka suggested that the turnout here averaged about 22 percent.

 In 2016, BNP announced its new National Standing Committee, in which Zia retained her position as the chairperson.